-When this option is selected, a message immediately notifies you of changes to an open file that have been made by an editor outside the IDE.
-The message lets you reload the file from storage.
+When selected, a message immediately notifies you of changes to an open file that have been made by an editor outside the IDE.
+The message allows you to reload the file from storage.

 Auto-load changes, if saved

-When you have Detect when file is changed outside the environment selected and an open file in the IDE changes outside the IDE, a warning message is generated by default.
-If this option is enabled, no warning appears and the document is reloaded in the IDE to pick up the external changes.
+When you have Detect when file is changed outside the environment checked and an open file in the IDE changes outside the IDE, a warning message is generated by default.
+If this option is enabled, no warning will appear and the document will be reloaded in the IDE to pick up the external changes.

 Allow editing of read-only files; warn when attempt to save

 When this option is enabled you can open and edit a read-only file.
-When you are finished, you must use the Save Ascommand to save the file by a new name if you want to save a record of your changes.
+When done, you must use the Save Ascommand to save the file by a new name if you want to save a record of your changes.

 Open file using directory of currently active document

-When selected, this option specifies that the Open File dialog box displays the directory of the active document.
-When this option is cleared, the Open File dialog box displays the directory last used to open a file.
+When selected, this option specifies that the Open File dialog box display the directory of the active document.
+When this option is not selected, the Open File dialog box displays the directory last used to open a file.